Bump attractors and waves in networks of leaky integrate-and-fire neurons: Bifurcation structure of travelling waves

+\Cref{fig:bumpAttractor} shows that the bump attractor dynamics with respect to the variable $c(t)$ is confined to a region where unstable \tw{m} solutions exist for low and medium values of $\beta$.
+A similar behaviour is found for the instantaneous bump widths, $\Delta(t)$, which can also be estimated from $z(t)$.
+The macroscopic variable $\Delta(t)$ does not have large variations within a bump attractor.
+As shown in \cref{fig:bumpSummary}, the average of $\Delta(t)$ for a wandering bump attractor is located in the region of the bifurcation diagram where unstable \tw{m} are found.

-This behaviour is robust, for low and medium values of $\beta$, albeit the fine details of the dynamics depend on initial conditions. \Cref{fig:bumpAttractor}(b) shows 3 examples whose estimated speeds appear also in \cref{fig:bumpAttractor}(a).
+For low and medium $\beta$ values, we observe non-wandering and wandering bump attractors, albeit the fine details of the dynamics depend on initial conditions. \Cref{fig:bumpAttractor}(b) shows 3 examples whose estimated average speeds appear also in \cref{fig:bumpAttractor}(a).
 The space-time plots display an initial advection, followed by a bump attractor, or a stable travelling wave.
-To highlight the transitions, we computed histograms of $c_k$ in selected time intervals, indicated by blue, orange, yellow, and purple bars in \cref{fig:bumpAttractor}(b).
-The histograms provide numerical evidence of transitions near weakly unstable waves (orange intervals/histograms in example 3, blue intervals/histograms in examples 1 and 2), which manifest themselves via sharp peaks.
+To gain insight into these transitions, we compute histograms of $c_k$ in selected time intervals, indicated by blue, orange, yellow, and purple bars in \cref{fig:bumpAttractor}(b).
+Histograms that are sharply peaked around a nonzero value provide evidence that the solution spends time close to a wave.
+For instance, the purple histogram in \cref{fig:bumpAttractor}(c), orbit 3, has been computed on a long time interval signposted with a purple bar on the right vertical axis of \cref{fig:bumpAttractor}(b), orbit 3.
+The colormap of $s(x,t)$ in \cref{fig:bumpAttractor}(b) shows that orbit 3 approaches a stable travelling wave, and the corresponding purple histogram is indeed close to a Dirac delta centred at $C_{20}$, the speed of the stable \tw{20}.

+Before settling to \tw{20} the orbit spends time (orange bar in \cref{fig:bumpAttractor}(b), orbit 3) near the unstable \tw{22}: there is a clear transition in \cref{fig:bumpAttractor}(b), orbit 3 (after the orange bar), and the corresponding orange histogram has a tail, but is sharply peaked around $C_{22}$.
+This is in line with with the observation that $c(t)$ has growing oscillations around $C_{22}$, and indeed \tw{22} is unstable.
+Similar considerations apply to \cref{fig:bumpAttractor}(b), orbit 2, which visits the unstable \tw{71}.